JoelTowell/hashmap.fish/README.md

 ### Ordering

 Keys keep insertion order.
-Updating a key leaves it in place; removing and recreating it appends it.
+Updating an existing key leaves it in place; removing and recreating a key appends it to the end.

 ```fish
 hmap assign $foo \